gregdyke/gregdyke.github.io/_posts/2016-06-26-100-days-of-franklin-week-4.md

 Finally, visualise an ascending current through the levator scapulae and a descending one through the trapezius.
 Travel with your fingers from the shoulder blade to the upper transverse processes of the spine, and from the back of the head along the trapezius downward to the acromion.
 Repeat on the other side.

-Day 27.
+## Day 27

 Constructive rest day!

 Settling into constructive rest try rolling your left side towards your center, and the unrolling as if you were a carpet.
 Repeat on the right.

-During, stretch an arm out on the floor near your pelvis, palm up.
+During constructive rest, stretch an arm out on the floor near your pelvis, palm up.
 Using just the wrist (not the shoulder muscles), gradually move your hand and arm out to the side, letting the full weight of your arm settle into the ground between movements.

 Image all the bone rhythms of the shoulder blade on one side.
 Image moving your arm from the clavicle at the sternume.
 Imagine you are standing and your arm is a rope, hanging from the sternum.
 Let the rope swing.

 Recall all the muscles you can.
 What happens to these muscles if you imagine raising your hand.
 Feel the currents of these muscles and the directions in which they elongate and shorten.
 Let them move excentrically to gently settle you even further into the floor.

-Day 28.
+## Day 28

 Today is about releasing the shoulder girdle.

-Rope.
 This is an extension of tuesday's exercise.
 Imagine your arm is a rope.
 Let it gradually become a rope, from the hand up.
 The hand swings on the wrist, the forearm swings from the elbow, the arm swings from the shoulder, and the whole rope swings through the clavicle from the sternum.
 Lean over to the side, and let this rope hang and dangle.
 Let it fully swing from the sternum for two minutes.
 Keeping the rope swinging from the sternum, straighten up into standing position.
 Compare left and right arm.

 Picture your shoulder girdle as a cape, lightly draped around your ribcage.
 It is open in front and attached to the top of the sternum with a sparkling diamond pin.
 Imagine a soothing wind blowing.
 As the wind sends ripples through the soft cloth the cape (shoulder girdle) lifts, creating a space between the rib cage and cape.
 As the wind dies down, the cape slowly settles against the rib cage.
 Repeat this exercise 2 or 3 times.
 (DATI, chapter 13)